 20 March 2017

-In 2015, the European Commission presented its strategy for creating a Digital Single Market in the European Union by removing regulatory barriers and moving from 28 fragmented national markets to a single market.
+In 2015, the European Commission presented its strategy for creating a Digital Single Market in the European Union by removing regulatory barriers and moving from 28 fragmented national digital markets to a single one.

-The strategy comprises some 16 individual initiatives for implementation by the end of 2016.
-Among much else, the initiatives will drive the development of EU-wide telecommunications networks and cross-border digital services and stimulate a new wave of innovative European startups.
-The European Commission’s overarching objectives are to provide European citizens with the best possible digital services and to create the largest possible digital single market for European companies.
+The strategy includes 16 individual initiatives which will support the development of EU-wide telecommunications networks and cross-border digital services and stimulate a new wave of innovative European startups.
+The European Commission’s principal objectives are to provide European citizens with the best possible digital services and to create a large digital single market for European companies.

-The DRIVING THE DIGITAL ECONOMY IN EUROPE conference will be held annually.
-Featuring invited speakers from industry and politics, it will track progress along the road to a digital single market with reference to global technological and social trends and developments.
+The DRIVING THE DIGITAL ECONOMY & SOCIETY IN EUROPE conference is held annually at CeBIT.
+Featuring prominent speakers from industry and politics, it will track progress along the road to a digital single market in the context of global technological and social trends and developments.

 The conference is aimed at CeBIT exhibitors and visitors with an interest in Europe's future as a center of excellence for innovative technologies.
 Attendance is free of charge for CeBIT exhibitors and visitors.
 However, all attendees are required to register.